-After trying all types of Vans shoes my conclusion about Vans sizing is this: Although I ordered my normal sizing, the fit was a bit tighter than I’m typically used to.
+I tried seven types of Vans shoes and my conclusion about Vans sizing is this: Although I ordered my normal sizing, the fit was a bit tighter than I’m typically used to.
 Overall, I do not recommend sizing up, but it was close.
 If you prefer a looser fit, or are between sizes, sizing up a half size may be best.
 I’d recommend using this Vans.com sizing tutorial to help you find the proper size:

 ***UPDATE: Vans.com now has its own sizing tutorial which matches your foot size to a Vans shoe size.
 Click here to view it at Vans.com (paid affiliate link takes you to Vans.com).